Jürgen Kramny: VfB Stuttgart

 Kramny was appointed as the interim head coach on 24 November 2015.
 His first match in–charge finished in a 4–1 loss to Borussia Dortmund.
 On 20 December 2015, Kramny was named as permanent head coach of VfB Stuttgart.
 The permanent job came the day after a 3–1 win against VfL Wolfsburg.
 Stuttgart were relegated after losing 3–1 to Wolfsburg on 14 May 2016.
 Kramny was dismissed from the first team on 15 May 2016.
 He finished with a record of seven wins, five draws, and 11 losses.
-In June 2016 VfB Stuttgart announced that Kramny also does not return to the second team and won't work for VfB Stuttgart anymore.
+In June 2016 VfB Stuttgart announced that Kramny also would not return to the second team and would not work for VfB Stuttgart anymore.

 Arminia Bielefeld

-He was named the head coach of Arminia Bielefeld on 15 November 2016.
+Kramny was named the head coach of Arminia Bielefeld on 15 November 2016.
 On 14 March 2017, he was sacked.